Who can get it

 - studying a tertiary course at certificate IV or above in the next available study period after year 12 with no gap year

-- younger than 22 on the day you start your tertiary course
+- 22 or younger on the day you start your tertiary course

 - have parents or guardians whose income is under the current combined parental income limit of $250,000.